function body

-How is a Function Declared in Python
+How a Function is Declared in Python

 def function_name(parameter1, parameter2, ...):